vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 4. Review the generated HTML report.

 ## Known Issues

-- The `Invoke-VcfHealthReport` cmdlets fails to return collected information for NSX Edges on Windows PowerShell.
-You may receive an error message similar to the following:

-    ```powershell
-    Relevant Command: if (Test-NSXTAuthentication -server $vcfNsxDetails.fqdn -user $vcfNsxDetails.adminUser -pass $vcfNsxDetails.adminPass) {
-    Error Message: Cannot process argument transformation on parameter 'user'.
-Cannot convert value to type System.String.
-    ```

-    Workaround: Run PowerShell as an Administrator.

 - The `Invoke-VcfPasswordPolicy` cmdlet fails to return collected information for the vCenter Server Password Policy Configuration when using PowerShell Core on Linux